MaxWinterstein/homeassistant-addons/adsb-multi-portal-feeder/README.md

 The whole configuration is meant to work alike the original docker image.
 See [docker-fr24feed-piaware-dump1090](https://github.com/Thom-x/docker-fr24feed-piaware-dump1090) for more info.

-I pre-provivde the (i guess) most used workflow: Send data from USB ADB-S stick to FlightRadar24 and FlightAware and have a nice little web based overview as Home Assistant menu entry.
+I pre-provivde the (i guess) most used workflow: Send data from USB ADB-S stick to FlightRadar24, FlightAware and ADSBexchange and have a nice little web based overview as Home Assistant menu entry.

-### FlightAware Feeder ID / FlightRader24 KEY
+### FlightAware Feeder ID / FlightRader24 KEY / ADSBexchange UUID

 There are multiple options to obtain the needed keys to supply data towards the platforms.
 Running the original image as interactive docker container is one of them.